ansilo-data/ansilo/ansilo-docs/docs/guides/data-source.md

 :::tip
 The foreign server will be created automatically using the `sources.*.id` value from `ansilo.yml`.
+In this example a sever is created with the name `oracle`.
 You do not need to manually issue the `CREATE SERVER` command.
 :::